Voting and Elections

-Election campaigns are well organised in Spain.
+Election campaigns are well organised.
 The general order of events is as follows:

-Candidates are chosen: - The political parties choose the candidates and publish the names in a list in order from most to least important candidates.
+Candidates are chosen: - The political parties choose the candidates, register (with electoral college) and publish the candidate names in an ordered list from most to least important candidates.
 This means that citizens vote for parties and not for individual candidates.

 Pre-campaign: - This begins approximately eight weeks before the actual elections.

-Campaign: - All the canvassing for votes must cease two days before the actual election day, and no campaigning is permitted either on the last day (the so-called "day of reflection") or on election day, which is normally a Sunday.
+Campaign: - This begins approximately two weeks before.
+All the canvassing for votes must cease at midnight on Friday before the Sunday election day.
+No campaigning is permitted either on the last day (the so-called "day of reflection") or on election day, which is normally a Sunday.

 Elections: - These take place at what are known as "colegios electorales", which are simply the various places in your local community where voting takes place.
-Members of the European Union residing in Spain, and Norwegians meeting specific criteria (*), are allowed to vote in Spain in local (municipal) election.
-Visit the following pages to learn more about the procedures foreigners must follow and to explore Spanish elections at their various levels:
+Members of the European Union residing in Spain, Norwegians meeting specific criteria (*), and UK citizens under a bilateral treaty signed on 21-01-2019 are allowed to vote in Spain in local (municipal) election.
+Read the page about voting procedure to learn more about the procedures foreigners must follow to vote.

 (*)Norwegians must certify that they have been residing in Spain for at least three years.
 Because residency cards do not state when residency began, the only way to certify how long you have been here is to show that you have been registered in your town's padrón for at least 3 years.